AdobeDocs/journey-optimizer-learn.en/help/summit-lab-731/l731-assets.md

 ![QR code for iOS](/help/assets/lab731-ios-qr-code.png)

-You will be asked to install Testflight (steps 1 to 4).
+You will be asked to install Testflight, steps 1 to 4.
 Once you have installed Testflight follow steps 5 to 8 to install the Vegas Stay App:

 <table>
 <tr>